Skip to main content

 Summary

-HB124 renames AMSTEP to the Loan Assistance in Support of Educators in Alabama (LASEA) and expands loan‑repayment to address acute educator shortages, with new eligibility rules and an August 1, 2026 effective date.
+HB124 renames AMSTEP to the Loan Assistance in Support of Educators in Alabama (LASEA) and expands loan-repayment support for math, science, and computer science teachers in acute shortage areas with new eligibility rules, funding provisions, and oversight.

 What This Bill Does